 Venice is a city located in Italy, in the south of western Europe.
 It is best known for its beauty, architecture, and art.
 Its historical buildings and canals are what most people know of Venezia but the city is rich of a unique culture and lifestyle shaped by its location in the middle of a lagoon and centuries of a unique political and economic history.
-Often called the Serenissima, after the successful Republic which governed the city, Venice, Italy has always been a favorite of artists but many habits and things currently part of our daily life were born in this small but immensely important city.
+Often called the Serenissima, after the successful Republic which governed the city, Venice has always been a favorite of artists.
+Many habits, words, and things currently part of our daily life were born in this small but immensely important city.

 Some of you might have seen thousands of pictures, videos, movies, and documentaries about Venice.
 Other might have only heard its name but have never looked for information about it.
-So, we thought of collecting here some of the most important and exciting information about “Venice.”
+So, we thought of collecting here some of the most important and exciting details on What Venice Is.

 What is Venice?